Near-critical spanning forests and renormalization

-\begin{proof} We fix $t_0$, and $\e,\eta>0$, and find $n$ such that with probability greater than $1-\eta$, the finite subtree $\T_n := \T_{z_1, \ldots, z_n}$ generated by $z_1,\cdots,z_n$ is a strong $\e$-approximation of $\G(0)$ i.e. differs from it by appending pieces of paths of diameter less than $\e$ (by a slight abuse of notation, $\T_n$ will represent the tree both as a union of branches and as a point in Schramm space).
-In particular, to understand the cut forest $\G(t)$ up to a distance smaller than $\e$, it is enough to look at what is happening inside $\T_n$.
-Let us denote $\T_n(t)$ the cutting of the tree $\T_n$, i.e. the graph $\T_n\cap\G(t) \in \SS_\Omega$.
+We first find (using Result \ref {th.finiteness.S2}) a finite net $z_1, \ldots, z_n$ such that with probability greater than $1-\eta$, the finite subtree $\T_n := \T_{z_1, \ldots, z_n}$ generated by $z_1,\ldots,z_n$ is a strong $\e$-approximation of $\G(0)$, i.e., it differs from it by appending little trees of diameter less than $\e$ (by a slight abuse of notation, $\T_n$ will represent the tree both as a union of branches and as a point in Schramm space) and that for all $\d$ small enough, with probability greater than $1-\eta$, the finite subtree $\T_n^\d := \T_{z_1, \ldots, z_n}^\d$ generated by $z_1,\ldots,z_n$ is a strong $\e$-approximation of $\G^\d(0)$.
+In particular, to understand the cut forests $\G(t)$ (respectively $(\G^\d (t))$) up to a distance smaller than $\e$ and on an event of probability at least $1- \eta$, it will be sufficient to look at how $\T_n$ (resp. $\T_n^\d$) is being cut (the effect of additional cuts outside of $\T_n$ or $\T_n^\d$ would not move things in the Schramm space by more than $\eps$).